 - 1. Press f P/R to set the calculator to Program mode. - 2.
-Press 9GTO followed by three digits that specify the last program line to be executed before the added instruction(s).
+Press g[GTO] followed by two digits that specify the last program line to be executed before the added instruction(s).
 This sets the calculator to the proper program line for adding the new instruction(s) in the next step. - 3.
 Key in the new instruction or instructions. - 4.
 Key in the original instruction or instructions, beginning with the first instruction to be executed after the added instruction(s), and continuing through the last instruction you keyed into program memory.